Follow Jim on twitter @Tortolajim.

 If there’s one thing on my travels that has proven true over and over again it’s that you must always keep the door open for old friends to walk back through, and for you to walk out of on the spur of the moment.
 At age 63 I was contacted by old friends I hadn’t seen since my late 30’s in the Caribbean.
 Within minutes plans were being made to visit them in an area of the world I’d never seen before.
 The Ionian islands of Greece.
 A few weeks later I was flying off to Corfu from where I took a ferry to Paxos and spent several beautiful days in that idyllic place where surely some of the most welcoming people in the world reside.

-In closing …… I’ve learned from all these years of wayward travel with seeminly little plan or purpose, that by doing things the same as everyone else in the easiest and most convenient way you miss out on so much you could be doing that’s much better than what’s readily on offer.
+In closing (though please come back to this page for my travels are far from over so more posts will be added above) …… I’ve learned from all these years of wayward travel with seemingly little plan or purpose, spontaneously grabbing the opportunities to see new places as they arise, that by doing things the same as everyone else in the easiest and most planned and convenient way you miss out on so much you could be doing that’s much better for you than what’s readily on offer.
 And on that note I’ll leave you this little gem which I use to contextualize one of the poems in book 3…… “Do not go where the path may lead: go instead where there is no path and leave a trail” …Ralph Waldo Emerson